-Whether you're financing a new or used car, simply type in the amount of the loan, the interest rate (e.g. 5.47%), select your frequency of repayments (weekly or monthly) and select the length of the loan.
+Whether you're financing a new or used car, simply type in the amount of the loan, the interest rate (e.g. 5.97%), select your frequency of repayments (weekly or monthly) and select the length of the loan (your loan term).
 If you will be paying a balloon amount then you can include this too.
 For a more detailed breakdown of your repayments, including interest paid, click on "view details".

 Car Loan Calculator

 * The repayment amount shown using this car loan repayment calculator is an estimate, based on information you have provided.
 It is provided for illustrative purposes only and actual repayment amounts may vary.
 To find out actual repayment amounts, contact us.
 This calculation does not constitute a quote, loan approval, agreement or advice by AFPL.
 Interest rate of 5.37% (Comparison Rate 7.26%) only applicable for new goods (new vehicle finance) that have not been pre-owned, where the amount borrowed is greater than $35,000, the applicant owns or is buying a property and has a good credit history.
 Finance subject to approval, including the application of applicable lending criteria.
 Terms and Conditions apply.
 Fees and Charges are payable.
 Interest rates vary depending on credit scoring and our final assessment of your application.
 Credit provider is Automotive Financial Services – Australian credit licence 383762.

 ^Comparison rate for AFS Loan Contract and Mortgage is calculated on a loan amount of $30,000 secured over a term of 5 years based on monthly repayments.